37 Beautiful Outdoor Living Spaces for 2026

-From grand entrances shaded by trees to an inviting fire pit and a long dining table for your dearest friends and family—an outdoor space can effectively double your home’s usable square footage, offering a perfectly cozy spot to relax.
+From grand entrances shaded by trees to an inviting fire pit and a long dining table for gathering with family and friends, an outdoor space can effectively double your home’s usable square footage.
+With thoughtful planning, these areas become some of the most lived-in spaces of the year.

-Creating an outdoor space you’re proud to show off involves paying attention to every detail, from the grand gestures to the smallest accents.
-Whether you’re designing an outdoor lounge from the ground up or adding some finishing touches, your outdoor areas should feel like a natural extension of your home.
-Here, you’ll find ideas on how to make your outdoor space as beautiful as your indoor ones, regardless of the size of the project.
+Creating an outdoor space you’re proud to show off involves attention to detail — from foundational furniture pieces to layered textiles and lighting.
+Whether you’re designing a lounge from the ground up or refining what you already have, your outdoor areas should feel cohesive, comfortable, and naturally connected to your home.
+Here, you’ll find ideas to help you design outdoor spaces that feel just as beautiful and intentional as your interiors.
 Feature image courtesy of Jennifer Wundrow Design.

 Farmhouse-Style Outdoor Living Spaces